henrikbak/docker-drop/README.md

 ```
 2: Download Drupal using Composer.
 ```
-$ make drupal-download
+$ make drupal-kickstart
 ```
 *This will download the drupal/drupal project from packagist to the /web folder and run a composer install.
 (Reference: https://packagist.org/packages/drupal/drupal)*.
+This will also add Drush and Drupal Console in the project.

 3: Install Drupal.
 *Go to http://localhost:8080 and complete the installation.*